ergoplatform/ergodocs/docs/dev/protocol/eutxo/ergo_vs_cardano.md

 ### Cardano's Reference Inputs

 Cardano introduced reference inputs in the Vasil Hardfork, enabling functionality similar to Ergo's data inputs.
 In Cardano's eUTXO model, reference inputs allow transactions to access data from other datums without consuming them.
 This facilitates the integration of off-chain data and oracles into Cardano's smart contracts, expanding the platform's possible applications and use cases.

-Collaboration
+## Collaboration

 Ergo and Cardano are pioneers in implementing the extended UTXO (eUTXO) model and have collaborated to advance research and development in this area through the eUTXO Alliance.
-Cardano’s implementation of data inputs is just one example of how we can work together.
+Cardano's implementation of data inputs is just one example of how we can work together.

 One notable development between the Ergo and Cardano communities is the Rosen Bridge, currently in beta testing.
 This bridge enables the transfer of wrapped ADA tokens from Cardano to Ergo and vice versa, promoting interoperability and collaboration between the platforms and their communities.
 Cardano users can access the DeFi ecosystem on Ergo with this bridge using wrapped ADA or native ADA tokens.